 Boundary Organization Dissemination:

-USDA Southeast Regional Climate Hub – The SEARCH LIGHTS tool is currently an email based subscription service, the infrastructure of which already exists on the USDA SERCH website.
+USDA Southeast Regional Climate Hub – The SERCH LIGHTS tool is currently an email based subscription service; the infrastructure of which already exists on the USDA SERCH website.
 Dissemination of the alerts derived from the tool will continue through these subscriptions.
 The community that subscribes to the tool includes farmers and foresters.

 Project Communication & Transition Overview